alejandraa/home/README.md

 For Mac OS X users, this runs a bunch of settings that I found very helpful for browsing and using my Mac.
 It's totally optional, but this alias simply runs the `tools/osx.zsh` script.

+### set_title TO_STRING

+Sets the title of the iTerm window to the String you pass in.

+### o, v and e

+These three commands open, view and edit files, respectively.
+They use the Finder (OS X only), whatever you set as your `$PAGER` and whatever you set as your `$EDITOR` to do their tasks.
+Merely aliases, these conventions are prime examples of how DOTS is constructed.
+They all use sensible defaults, for example `o` will open the current directory, but `o ~/Code` will open up ~/Code in the Finder. `e` follows suit, but `v` throws an error as this should almost never be the case.

+### more on e() and macvim

+`e` has some special functionality for [alloy's MacVim fork](http://github.com/alloy/macvim), referred to here as `macvim_drawer`.

+`e`'s functionality is slightly different for users of `macvim_drawer`, as `mvim` automatically opens up to a directory for some users of the fork.
+Because of this, `e` detects the use of `mvim` and will perform a quick hack to allow you to type `e ~/Code/project` without leaving the current directory.
+It `cd`s into the directory you give it, then opens a file that's usually there, like `README.md`.
+It then `cd`s back to the original directory and exits with a success code.
+You can disable this functionality by setting `DRAWER=false` in your zshenv.

 Forking
 -------